stat545ubc-2023/mda-maggiechops/main.md

 ## INTRODUCTION

 Hello everyone!
-To better understand the **vancouver\_trees** dataset, we will complete some exercises and dive deeper into the data.
-Please follow along below as we work through 4 tasks aimed at giving yet better insight.
-We will use the **dplyr** package to manipulate the data and **ggplot2** for data visualization.
-Ultimately, we hope to answer the following question: **Are there patterns to tree planting amongst various communities, between seasons and over time in Vancouver?**
+To better understand the `vancouver_trees` dataset, we will complete some exercises and dive deeper into the data.
+Please follow along below as we work through 4 tasks aimed at giving us better insight.
+We will use the [dplyr](https://dplyr.tidyverse.org/) package to manipulate the data and [ggplot2](https://ggplot2.tidyverse.org/) for data visualization.
+Ultimately, we hope to address the following

-Let’s begin!
+question: **Are there patterns to tree planting amongst various communities, between seasons and over time in Vancouver?**

+*Let’s begin!*

 ### Investigating and plotting the number of missing values per variable

 We will start by exploring how many missing values exist in this dataset as it will give us insight into the quality of the data we are working with.
-Analyzing which variables have the most missing data is important as this may lead to biased conclusions.
-Additionally, we should be aware that removing rows with missing values may skew our dataset if there are patterns to the missingness (i.e. if dates for all ‘x’ genus of tree are not indexed, removing rows with missing dates before proceeding with the analysis will make it appear like that ‘x’ genus of tree is not present in Vancouver).
+Analyzing which variables have the most missing data is important as missing data may lead to biased conclusions.
+Additionally, we should be aware that removing rows with missing values may skew our dataset if there are patterns to the missingness (i.e. if dates for all ‘x’ genus of tree are not indexed, removing rows with missing dates before proceeding with the analysis will make it incorrectly appear as if the ‘x’ genus of tree is not present in Vancouver).
 Altogether, exploring and visualizing the number of missing values per variable is a starting place to address the concerns above.

     # create na_summary tibble that contains variable numbers in one column, counts the number of missing values and calculates the percentage of missing values per variable.
     na_summary <- tibble(
       variable = colnames(vancouver_trees),
       num_missing = colSums(is.na(vancouver_trees)),
-      perc_missing = num_missing / nrow(vancouver_trees) * 100
+      perc_missing = num_missing / nrow(vancouver_trees) * 100)
-      )

     print(na_summary) #lets take a look at the tibble